mpaviotti/mpaviotti.github.com/_posts/2022-11-10-fixed-points-CCS.markdown

 Nothing, because Haskell does not have a formal model.

-But let's say we make a big leap and took the fragment of Haskell consisting of "inductive data types" and recursion.
+But let's say we make a big leap and take the fragment of Haskell consisting of "inductive data types" and recursion.
 Now I can craft a program that resembles what I just said above